Sandstone universities

 The sandstone universities are an informally defined group comprising Australia's oldest tertiary education institutions.
 Most were founded in the colonial era, the exceptions being the University of Queensland (1909) and University of Western Australia (1911).

 All the universities in the group have buildings constructed primarily of sandstone.
 Membership of the group is based on age; some universities, such as the private Bond University, have sandstone-plated buildings but are not considered sandstone universities.
+Additionally, Griffith University will operate out of the heritage-listed Treasury Building in Brisbane from 2027.
+However, the university was established in 1971, and thus, is regarded as a verdant university.

 The label "sandstone university" is not completely synonymous with membership of the Group of Eight, which includes the Australian National University, Monash University and the University of New South Wales, but not the University of Tasmania.
-Nevertheless, the connotations (prestige, a focus on research, and curricula that have a strong emphasis on theory rather than practice) are much the same for the two groups.
+Nevertheless, the connotations (prestige, a focus on research and curricula that have a strong emphasis on theory rather than practice) are much the same for the two groups.
 Australian Government survey data of university graduates has indicated in the past that students who enter the sandstone universities come from higher-income families, and that graduates largely have higher paid occupations or positions of influence, prompting claims of elitism and social division.